SavvyProgrammer/Open-Farmer/README.md

 - Ehigiator Samson, samson.ehigiator@physci.uniben.edu
 - Abandy Roosevelt, rossevelt.abandy@physci.uniben.edu
-- Sunday Obinna - hikenike6@gmail.com
+- Sunday Obinna, hikenike6@gmail.com
+- Tobi Ashiru, tobiashiru58@gmail.com

 # Problem Statement
 - 80% of Nigerian Farmers are Illiterates, and have little or no access to information inorder to grow and improve their farm products.